shhall89/shhall89.github.io/wiki.md

 **3 Fun Facts**

 1. *Hyalinobatrachium dianae* is a real frog that is sometimes known as a Kermit frog due to its similar appearance to the Muppet
-2. Kermit was first introduced to the world by Jim Henson in 1955
+2. Kermit was first introduced to the world by Jim Henson in 1955, which makes him 68 years old
 3. Despite being created somewhat recently, the origins of Kermit's name are widely debated

 [Source](https://en.wikipedia.org/wiki/Kermit_the_Frog)